Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 1. The International Union for Conservation of Nature (IUCN) currently lists over 35,000 species as threatened.

-IUCN has assessed 134,425 species, which means that over 25% of the assessed species assessed have been listed as threatened.
-Their current goal is to assess 160,000 species globally.
+IUCN has assessed 134,425 species, and over 25% of the assessed species have been listed as threatened.
+The organization’s current goal is to assess 160,000 species globally.

 2. IUCN lists around 10% of the endangered species as critically endangered.